ShaikhWarsi/CROPIX/backend/API_DOCUMENTATION.md

 ## Authentication

 Currently, no authentication is required for these endpoints.
-For production deployment, consider implementing API key or token-based authentication.